 Collation of Data from Virtually Unlimited Numbers of Connected Devices

 At present, it is possible for IoT networks to collate data from almost unlimited amounts of connected devices across remote locations.
-One of the most common and immensely useful examples of use cases are GPS enabled navigation with inputs on traffic congestion.
+One of the most common and immensely useful examples of Applications are GPS enabled navigation with inputs on traffic congestion.
 It is hard to imagine getting to some new place without a GPS navigation system that offers data on traffic congestion and re-routes the user through an alternate destination.

 This makes use of inputs from multiple devices and intelligent analytics of the speed of the vehicular movement to understand if the congestion is normal or highly abnormal.
 Similarly, usage of products to predict requirements and understand customer behavior is being used effectively to boost sales and trigger actions in supply chains.
-The use cases are growing by the minute as IoT application development are gradually spreading to various domains.
+The Applications are growing by the minute as IoT application development are gradually spreading to various domains.

 Data Used for Industrial Automation in Combination with Other Technologies